“The prescription for the cure rests with an accurate diagnosis of the disease.”

-For several years, the Kairos Center for Religions, Rights and Social Justice and the Poor People’s Campaign: A National Call for Moral Revival have been examining U.S. Census Data on poverty.
-Since 2017, we have worked with policy institutes and economists to develop an assessment of current measures of poverty – and their limitations – and identify the best measures to understand the state of poverty and economic insecurity in the U.S. today.
+For several years, the Kairos Center for Religions, Rights and Social Justice has been examining U.S. Census Data on poverty.
+Since 2017, and for the Poor People’s Campaign: A National Call for Moral Revival, which we co-anchor with Repairers of the Breach, we have worked with policy institutes and economists to develop an assessment of current measures of poverty – and their limitations – and identify the best measures to understand the state of poverty and economic insecurity in the U.S. today.
 This includes the Institute for Policy Studies and the Center on Poverty and Social Policy at Columbia University.

 TWO MEASURES OF POVERTY: THE OFFICIAL POVERTY MEASURE AND THE SUPPLEMENTAL POVERTY MEASURE